-- 1. Disconnect the battery cables as instructed.
+- Disconnect the battery cables as instructed.
 See WARNING "To avoid unintentionally starting..." in General Warning, Section 10, Page 10-1. - Place chocks at the front wheels and lift the rear of the vehicle with a chain hoist or floor jack.
-Position jack stands under the frame crossmember between the spring mount and side stringer, just forward of each rear wheel.
-See WARNING "Lift only one end..." in General Warning, Section 10, Page 10-2. - 3.
+Position jack stands under the frame crossmember between the spring mount and side stringer, just forward of each rear wheel. - 3.
 Disconnect the 16-pin connector at the speed controller. - 4.
-Set a multimeter to 200 volts DC, insert the red (+) probe of the multimeter into pin 8 (brown wire) of the 16-pin connector.
+Using a multimeter set for 200 volts DC, insert the red (+) probe of the multimeter into pin 8 (brown wire) of the 16-pin connector.
 See following CAUTION.
-Using an alligator clip, connect the black (-) probe to the B-terminal of the speed controller (Figure 11-16, Page 11-28).
+Using an alligator clip, connect the black (-) probe to the B- terminal of the speed controller (Figure 11-17, Page 11-31).